How to Register a Co-op or Internship

 Congratulations!

 Congratulations on your co-op or internship offer!
-After accepting the position, you need to complete the Experiential Learning Application in CyHire and add the appropriate ‘R’ credit course(s) (zero credit, pass/fail) to your schedule.
-The course(s) entails three easy but important surveys that should only take you one hour to complete throughout the duration of your experience.
-These will help ensure that you have a good work/learning experience.
+After accepting the position, you need to complete the “During School/Internship Outcome” form in CyHire and add the appropriate ‘R’ credit course(s) to your schedule.
+The course(s) is pass/fail and entails two easy but important surveys that should only take you 30 minutes to complete throughout the duration of your experience.
+These were developed to help ensure that you have a good work/learning experience.
 No tuition or fees are charged by the College of Engineering for these course(s), and full-time student status is retained.

 Important Information to know before you apply